Medical condition

 Our goal is primarily to slow down or halt hair loss rather than achieve complete regrowth.
 Results can vary among individuals, and it may take at least six months of continuous treatment before assessing the benefits.
 Long-term treatment is usually necessary to maintain the positive effects.

-Aftercare Instructions for Hair Loss
+Aftercare Instructions for Rosacea

 Lorem ipsum dolor